leoniv/ass_maintainer-info_base/README.md

 # AssMaintainer::InfoBase

-Gem provides features for manipulate with 1C:Enterprise applications as easy as possible.
+Gem for juggle with the [1C:Enterprise](http://1c.ru) application instances (aka infobase or information base) as easy as possible.

-Main thing of this gem `class AssMaintainer::InfoBase` provides some methods for manipulate with information base;
+Main thing of this gem is the `class AssMaintainer::InfoBase` which provides features to do it.

-## Realase note
+## 1.0.0 realase

-### v.0.1.0

-- Not support infobases deployed on 1C:Enterprise server
+- implemented support of infobase deployed on 1C: Enterprise server (aka server infobse)
-- Not support configuration extensions
+- isn't supporting configuration extensions

+## Restriction

+Fully work with server infobse possible in Windows(Cygwin) x86 Ruby only.
+Cause of this is in-process OLE server `V83.COMConnector` which used for connect to 1C:Enterprise application server when require check for infobase exist or get infobase sessions or drop infobase or etc. actions.

+Furthermore, for fully working with server infobse require logging on a 1C:Enterprise application server as a central-server administrator and as a cluster administrator.

+Structure 1C:Enterprise application server is complex and confusing.
+For more info about 1C:Enterprise server look 1C documentation.

+Any examples for restrictions look in [example](./test/ass_maintainer/examples_test.rb) defined as `Restrictions for` spec

 ## Installation